EthanCratchley/portfolio-website/microblogFiles/complexity.md

 **People are always looking for what to add to their life**.
 Often what they should be looking for is the opposite.
 That being, **"What should I remove from my life?"**

-This is a result of the complexity that fills our mind in todays society.
+This is a result of the complexity that fills our mind in today's society.
 It is not always obvious when it is happening and I myself am a victim of this.
 So we need to ask ourselves, Why do we have complexity?
 How do we get rid of it?

 ---
 <br>

 ### Why do we have complexity?

-Complexity can be either broughout upon by ourselves or it can be forced upon us.
+Complexity can be either brought upon by ourselves or it can be forced upon us.

 #### Selfmade Complexity: You want to learn to code, You would think that the process looks something like:

 1. What do you want to code?
 2. What do you need to code it?
-3. How can you code it as efficently as possible?
+3. How can you code it as efficiently as possible?

 #### <br> Instead the process for many ends up looking something like: